 Her tone was untroubled, and

-went to the replicator, ordered coffee for them both.
-Turned and handed her a mug as she came out
+coffee for them both, then turned and handed her a mug as she came out of the

 It took him a moment to